PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 author: ["hanna-crombie"]
 ---

-Also known as split testing or multivariate testing, A/B testing is the implementation of experiments which split your audience to test variations of a product design, new feature, call to action, landing page – anything you can imagine, really.
+Also known as split testing or multivariate testing, A/B testing is the practice of splitting your audience to test variations of a product design, new feature, call to action, landing page – anything you can imagine, really.

 Here, we’re sharing our guide to the best free and [open-source tools](/blog/best-open-source-analytics-tools) for experimenting with A/B tests because the best things in life are free (and open source, obviously).